jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **insert_highlightjs_code_blocks(self) -> None:**

-I use [Highlight.js](https://highlightjs.org/) to add colors to my multiline code blocks on my website.
+I use [Highlight.js](https://highlightjs.org/) to add colors to the multiline code blocks on my website.
 This method will transform a code block into a single element (takes up one slot in the self.elements Python list).
-Abiding by the highlight.js documentation, this method wraps the code block in `pre` and `code` elements and addeds the classes: `language-[YOUR LANGUAGE] hljs`.
+Abiding by the highlight.js documentation, this method wraps the code block in `pre` and `code` elements and adds the following classes to the `code` element: `language-[YOUR LANGUAGE] hljs`.

 ### **remove_empty_tags(self) -> None:**